Well for me, I have nothing to do until price approaches higher into this area of resistance:

 Looking at this blank chart, what should you be doing?

-First and foremost, get out your support resistance:
+First and foremost, plot your support and resistance:

 One thing immediately stands out is that this market tends to respect previous support and resistance.